Air test final results:

 Rechargeable 4500mah Lithium-ion battery enclosed in its own enclosure mounted under the arm rest.
 Everything is attached to a White's 3 piece s-handle set up.

 The land based Mirage is proving to be a reliable, very stable, EMI resistant, user friendly, turn on and go PI detector.
 Anyone who has the opportunity to try one, would be pleasantly surprised how enjoyable it is to use.
-I am building a few more, as a loaner and for some friends.
+I am building only few more, as a loaner and for some friends.

 The new water Mirage is in a much smaller waterproof housing, similar in size to the White's Surfmaster PI.
 The water unit build is still in progress.